kwilinsi/tlmerge/docs/config.md

 recovery from one or two malformed photos without cancelling an entire operation.
 Set this to zero to halt as soon as a single task fails.

+> [!NOTE]
-Note that this only applies to errors encountered while using worker pools with one or more workers, not all errors during program execution.
-By default, this is five.
+> This only applies to errors encountered while using worker pools with one or
+> more workers, not all errors during program execution.
+By default, this is
+> five.

 ### `sample`